ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

 ## When can I test this?

-This feature will be included in **VTube Studio 1.22.0**, which will be released in the **first week of October 2022**.
-There may be an open/closed beta before that, check the [Discord](https://discord.gg/VTubeStudio) for more info.
+This feature will be included in **VTube Studio 1.22.0**, which will be released in **early October 2022**.
+If you want to test it before that, join the open beta (see above).